danielpuglisi/dotfiles/README.markdown

 ## VIM notes (by rodrigo)
  Using Tim Popes [pathogen](https://github.com/tpope/vim-pathogen) plugin for plugin managmenet.

-### Install predefined plugins (must be run after git clone from the root directory)
-`git submodule init`
-`git submodule update`
+### Installing plugins
+run `~/.dotfiles/vim/vim.symlink/update_bundles.rb`

-This will install all configured bundles in .gitmodules into: `vim/vim.symlink/bundles`
+This will install all the VIM bundles that are defined inside the file.

 ### Add additional plugins:
-`git submodule add https://github.com/username/plugin.git vim/vim.symlink/bundles/plugin`

-### Update installed plugins:
-`git submodule update`
+Just edit `update_bundles.rb` to your liking.

 ## thanks